MayHarryWang/CSSR-tool/README.md

 The software has been tested in CLION 2023.3.2.
 Please create a project to build the software.

 * Download and unzip the software into your directory <install_dir>.
-* Open the folder as a CLION project
+* Open the folder as a CLION project.
-* Modify the CMakeList.txt to link the software to your directory
+* Modify the CMakeList.txt to link the software to your directory.
 ```
 set(LINK_DIR <install_dir>)
 ```
 * Reload the CMakeList.txt
+* Run the software.

 There are several arguments that need to specify in **cssr_main.c**, please refer to the description in the file.
 If the software successfully run, the text "Preprocessing Done!" will be shown at the end of the process.
 **Users must input SBF file to run the software; however, the PocketSDR file is optional.
 Besides, this package also supports message contents display.**